KupoDupo/D2-Sticker-Sketchpad/README.md

 # CMPM 121 D2 Project

-This is the starting point for your CMPM 121 D2 project.
-Students should make sure to remove _this_ content from their README.md file and replace it with their own project documentation.
+Completed D2 assignment and added own spin!
+Thin, thick, highlight buttons and emoji/text stickers.
+Color wheel for picking own colors, clear/redo/undo actions, and export button.
+Export PNGs can have a white bg or transparent.
+A sticker sketchpad complete!

 ## Credit

-Marker icon is from "Marker icon by Icons8"
+Marker icon is from "Marker icon by Icons8".